 Subjects covered in this section take an in-depth look

-at the function of project controls and scheduling, in
+at the function of project controls and scheduling.

-While 'planning' is a tools and techniques focused
+While project controls is a tools and techniques focused

 discipline, it is important to remember the core